JenHsuan/writer-help-extention/readme.md

 # A-Layman Blogger Helper - Markdown Clipboard

 ## Introduction
 People who work as developers or bloggers usually open a lot of Chrome tabs to collect information or references and turn them into markdown syntax.
-This kind of job is so messy that I believe that it’s worthy to solve.

-## Capabilities
+This extension provides two abilities
-1. Copy contents, turn them into markdown syntax, and paste them without switch tabs or extra monitor
+1. Copy contents on the tabs and turn them into markdown syntax
-2. We don’t have to leave tabs for content that we haven’t read yet
+2. Save tabs instead of keep opening on the browser

 ### Supported markdown syntax
 * Link